 Since its establishment, 56 cities and organisations of 26 countries from 5 continents have joined the Committee.

-Based in UCLG ASPAC, the committee will work with major cities and local governments in Asia-Pacific and the world at large to jointly build the 21st Century Maritime Cooperation Centre, to set up the effective dialogue and linkage mechanism, and to serve as an important platform of Belt and Road for the cities and local governments in Asia-Pacific and the world at large to share ideas and best practices on maritime cooperation, and to help push forward the development of the Core Area of the 21st-Century Maritime Silk Road.
+Based on UCLG ASPAC, the Committee will work with the coastal cities and local governments in Asia-Pacific and the world at large to jointly build the 21st-Century Maritime Cooperation Center, to set up the effective dialogue and linkage mechanism, to serve as an important platform of Belt and Road for the cities and local governments in Asia-Pacific and the world at large to share ideas and best practices on maritime cooperation, and to help push forward the development of the Core Area of the 21st-Century Maritime Silk Road.

 By integrating resources in Asia-Pacific and the world at large, the Committee will take overall consideration and implement a batch of key projects with the involvement of different parties, so as to promote cooperation in marine science and technology and protection of marine ecosystems, as well as facilitate the construction of the 21st-Century Maritime Silk Road.

 3. Promote Exchanges

 The Committee will deepen the cooperation among the coastal cities and local governments in Asia-Pacific and the world at large in the fields of marine economy, marine conservation, waterway security, ports, disaster prevention and reduction, focus on industries including marine aquaculture, fishing, aquatic products processing, marine engineering equipment, new energy and renewable energy, desalination of sea water, marine bio-pharmaceutical, environmental protection and maritime tourism, and jointly build the Marine Economy Demonstration Zone, Marine Science and Technology Park, Marina Resort and Marine Professionals Training Center.

 4. Offer Advice and Suggestions